 Carne guisada is the ultimate Latin beef stew with chunks of tender beef simmered low and slow with vegetables and Puerto Rican flavors, easy and hearty!
 Includes a video recipe to see exactly how it's made.

-This particular recipe is called Carne Guisada, and it really is the ultimate beef stew recipe.
-I've been making this for years now, and it's always a big hit.
+This version is a Puerto Rican Carne Guisada, loaded with all those enticing flavors.
+I've been making this for many years now, and it's always a big hit.

 What You'll Love About My Recipe

 - Bold, Authentic Flavors.
-My recipe captures the essence of traditional carne guisada with the perfect blend of spices and tender beef.
+My recipe captures the essence of traditional carne guisada with the perfect blend of Puerto Rican flavors - aromatic sofrito, savory spices, and tender beef.

 - It's Very Customizable.
 You can make this dish with different cuts of stew beef, vegetables, and especially flavorful seasonings and ingredients to make it your own, including spice and heat levels.
 I'll show you how!